Myles Straw Player Props: Guardians vs. Marlins

 - Straw is hitting .290 with three doubles and nine walks.

-- Among the qualified hitters in MLB, his batting average ranks 47th, his on-base percentage ranks 40th, and he is 142nd in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 47th in batting average, 31st in on-base percentage, and 135th in slugging.

 - In four games this year (22.2%), Straw has picked up an RBI, including two games with multiple runs batted in.